mdbenito/hmm-metastates/README.md

     -v, --verbose        Display progress and time information
 ```

+## Disclaimer

+This software was developed with specific datasets in mind in the context of a short
+stay at the chair of Computational Neuroscience of the [department of Neurobiology](http://www.neuro.bio.lmu.de/) in the Ludwig-Maximilians-Universität and is not a general purpose implementation.

 ## References:

-[1] L. R. Rabiner, “A tutorial on hidden Markov models and selected applications in speech recognition,” in Proceedings of the IEEE, 1989, vol. 77, pp. 257–286.
+[1] L. R. Rabiner, “[A tutorial on hidden Markov models and selected applications in speech recognition](http://www.ee.columbia.edu/~dpwe/e6820/papers/Rabiner89-hmm.pdf),” in Proceedings of the IEEE, 1989, vol. 77, pp. 257–286.

-[1] M. J. Cassidy and P. Brown, “Hidden Markov based autoregressive analysis of stationary and non-stationary electrophysiological signals for functional coupling studies,” Journal of Neuroscience Methods, vol. 116, no. 1, pp. 35–53, Apr.
+[2] M. J. Cassidy and P. Brown, “[Hidden Markov based autoregressive analysis of stationary and non-stationary electrophysiological signals for functional coupling studies](http://www.sciencedirect.com/science/article/pii/S0165027002000262),” Journal of Neuroscience Methods, vol. 116, no. 1, pp. 35–53, Apr.
 2002.

-[3] G. Celeux and J.-B. Durand, “Selecting hidden Markov model state number with cross-validated likelihood,” Comput Stat, vol. 23, no. 4, pp. 541–564, Dec.
+[3] G. Celeux and J.-B. Durand, “[Selecting hidden Markov model state number with cross-validated likelihood](https://hal.inria.fr/inria-00071392/document),” Comput Stat, vol. 23, no. 4, pp. 541–564, Dec.
 2007.

 ## License